In other words, would you rather immerse yourself in a deep spiritual practice detached from the grind of daily life…

-These were the people in the 1960's that were labelled as ‘Hippies' because they were anti-war and anti-commercialisation.
+These were the people in the 1960s that were labeled as ‘Hippies' because they were anti-war and anti-commercialization.
 All they seemed to want to do was relax, listen to music and smoke a joint.

 But, in Human Development Theory there is a level above that.
 That level is one that is referred to as ‘Integral'.
 The Integral level is where you want to move up to.